 The game is a 60-person battle royale situated on Morus Island.
 Like other battle royale games, you have the option of playing solo or playing with a party.
 The map also gets smaller and smaller as the game progresses.

 That’s where the similarities kind of end though.
 First off, Naraka: Bladepoint offers 12 unique characters to choose from; each with their own special skills.
-While this isn’t an incredibly unique concept, having various characters to choose from definitely wasn’t a trait of battle royale games in the beginning.
+While this isn’t an incredibly unique concept, having various characters to choose from definitely wasn’t a trait of BRs in the beginning.

 Naraka: Bladepoint also doesn’t have point-and-shoot weapons.
 You will duke it out against opponents using various blades and close-combat weapons like a nunchuck, and pair it with skill combinations.
 It’s honestly so refreshingly new and challenging!
 It’s so unlike getting speed blitzed by a camping opponent with a sniper and x8 scope.